natemkelley/asu-Automated-Watering-System/README.md

 In order to describe the human-automation principles used in this software, I will go through each component individually describing what exactly was changed or influenced.

 ### Top Bar
 The top of the program has a navigation bar that allows the user to force run the system.
 However, before the system will run it will confirm that the user wants to perform that action.
 If the system is already running, the user can force stop the system.
 This component harkens back to Thomas Sheridan’s concept of “supervisory control”.
 The user can see if the system is currently running and make a decision about what to do from there.
-As you will see from the later components, this system is a “strict system” which means that the program functions with parameters set by the human. ()
+As you will see from the later components, this system is a “strict system” which means that the program functions with parameters set by the human (Sheridan, 2002).

 The force stop could be considered a level of system safety which allows the user to stop a process midstream.

 ### Current Settings
 This component shows that it is a “strict system”.
 The user sets certain parameters and allows the system to run on its own.
 With a system like this, lessons from John D. Lee’s paper on trust have been used.
 In this paper, trust appropriateness and trust resolution are explained to be essential when it comes to understanding automation capabilities and human-automation relationships.
-Therefore, automation should be designed for appropriate trust and the purpose and capabilities of said automation should be clear to operators.
+Therefore, automation should be designed for appropriate trust and the purpose and capabilities of said automation should be clear to operators (Lee, 2004).

 This component integrates with other components which show how changes here impact the performance of the system.
 For example, if the temperature is changed from the AND column to the OR column, the current status will change.
 The terms used in this component are also defined in a drop down menu to help clarify and promote trust on the user’s part.
 However, due to the highly autonomous nature of the software, i.e. the system will run continuously once the settings are in place, the user can become complacent and trust the system too much by never looking at the recent run logs or the weather reports that it is running.
 The gardener might be surprised that his thresholds were not what he actually needed and killed his plant or lawn.